ErasmusMC-Bioinformatics/myFAIR/README.md

 Results will be automaticallyuploaded to the SEEK server.
 A new assay will be created with the studyname + __result__ + a unique ID.
 This is done to make it an easier process to find assays that are results instead of the regular assays created by the user.

+## <a name="run-myfair-omicsdi">Run myFAIR with Omics DI</a>

+In order to run myFAIR using datasets from Omics DI a new assay has to be created without any data files present.

+Enter the assay name in the assay serachbox from the myFAIR homepage.
+No results will be displayed in the results table but there is a textbox available were you can enter an Omics DI accession ID.
+Select a workflow and enter an accession ID in the textbox an press *send to Galaxy*.
+All available datasets linked to the accession ID will be downloaded and send to the Galaxy server.
+The results will be stored in a new assay with a tag containing the Omics DI accession ID.

 ## <a name="see-results">See results</a>

 The following steps can be used to view the results of your analysis.